14 Reasons Many Corporate Health and Wellness Programs Fail in 2023

 Benefits like health, dental, vision, life, and disability insurance are non-wage compensations on top of your wage or salary.
 They are powerful tools employers can use to recruit and retain employees.
 They require long-term commitments from leadership and they are strategic.
 Perks, on the other hand, like vacation time, flexible work schedules, free food, or a company car are discretionary; they are extras that can be shared with and removed from employees with little effort.

 Perks are changing and transient, while benefits tend to persist.
-Depending on how a wellness program is perceived, it can be a benefit or a perk.
+Depending on how a corporate health and wellness program is perceived, it can be a benefit or a perk.
 If you want a wellness program that is a perk, you don’t need to worry about reaching any goals or producing positive outcomes.
 In fact, if wellness is to be a perk, you can do pretty much anything you want under the guise of wellness.
 If, however, you want wellness to be a benefit, be prepared to support the program for many years.
 Commit to helping all employees participate and reward them for doing so.
 When wellness is a benefit it has a purpose and strategy behind it.
 Here are a couple examples of wellness offered as a perk and wellness offered as a benefit.

 |Wellness as a Perk||Wellness as a Benefit|